 Children's Hospital is part of the UPMC family.

-A variety of research programs are underway at Children’s Hospital of Pittsburgh of UPMC Transplant Program in conjunction with the Thomas E. Starzl Transplantation Institute.
+A variety of research programs are underway at UPMC Children’s Hospital of Pittsburgh Transplant Program in conjunction with the Thomas E. Starzl Transplantation Institute.
 Many projects are directly related to liver transplantation and may prove to enhance transplantation procedures and success rates.

 Some of the programs focus on: